Q&A: All you need to know about boomerang employees5 min read

 “While it’s true that boomerang employees carry an increased flight risk, they also offer a number of benefits over your average candidate.
 They cost less to recruit and bring with them some certainties in a sea of unknowns along with newly acquired skills and knowledge from other jobs.
 They also know the company culture, don’t require as much training and carry a reminder to other workers that the grass isn’t always greener on the other side.

-Take a risk on a boomerang employee, and you could be handsomely rewarded.”
+Take a risk on a boomerang, and you could be handsomely rewarded.”

 What role does HR tech play in nurturing and acquiring former employees?